-Sentinel gathers security information and events from many different sources in your IT environment.
+Sentinel gathers security information and events from various sources in your IT environment.
 These sources are called event sources.
-The event sources can be many different items on your network.
+Typically, the following are the event sources on your network:

-Security Perimeter: Security devices including hardware and software used to create a security perimeter for your environment, such as firewalls, IDS, and VPNs.
+Security Perimeter: Security devices including hardware and software used to create a security perimeter for your environment, such as firewalls, intrusion detective systems (IDS), and virtual private networks (VPN).

-Operating Systems: Events from the different operating systems running in the network.
+Operating Systems: Various operating systems running in the network.